nutanix-japan/nai-llm/docs/infra/infra_nkp.md

                           name: Lovelace 40S
         ```

-4. Monitor Cluster-Api resources to ensure gpu machine will be successfully
+4. Monitor Cluster-Api resources (on a different shell) to ensure gpu machine will be successfully created

     ```bash
     watch kubectl get cluster-api